 UI/ Graphic Designer

 User interface compliments the user experience results.
 While user experience discovers the best way to present the solution, user interface provides the look and feel of the product.
 The graphics are designed via storyboards and developed in terms of shapes, colors and designs that are pleasing to the eye and work well around the structure that provides functionality.
 These designs may be static or animated; it depends on the product and the user expectations.
+Once the product has been designed, the graphic designer will then have to consider packaging.
+From finding the correct shape and size box to creating a custom label design, there are many things involved when it comes to package design.
+Once this step is complete, it’s time to make a prototype!

 The main job of this person is to create a mock-up or a simulation of the final product.
 The prototype is used to check smooth flow and consistency.
 It saves a lot of time in fixing errors in the final product.
 Prototypes can be high fidelity or low fidelity depending upon the product designer’s method of developing the prototype.
 The purpose of creating the prototype defines its fidelity level.